evanpaliotta/Project_1/README.md

-# Project_1 Outline

-Title: Where We Are and Where We're Going
+# Title: Where We Are and Where We're Going

 Team Members:
 - Evan Paliotta